icopy-site/awesome/docs/awesome/awesome-ddd.md

 - [Event Bus](https://github.com/otobus/event_bus) - Traceable, extendable and minimalist event bus implementation for Elixir with built-in event store and event watcher based on ETS.
 - [Lagom](https://www.lagomframework.com) - The Lagom Framework is a microservices framework for the Java Virtual Machine, with APIs for the Java and Scala languages.
 It includes an Event Sourcing/CQRS based persistence module.
 - [Xer.Cqrs](https://github.com/jeyjeyemem/Xer.Cqrs) - A simple library for creating applications based on the CQRS pattern with support for attribute routing and hosted handlers.
 Developed in C# targeting .NET Standard 1.0.
+- [CoreDdd](https://github.com/xhafan/coreddd) - Set of open-source .NET libraries helping with DDD and CQRS, with NHibernate persistence
+- [Apache Isis](https://isis.apache.org/index.html) - Apache Isis is a framework for rapidly developing domain-driven apps in Java.

 ## Podcasts and Interviews